Ralpina/fungalOTUpipeline/README.md

 But in:
 ```AF ITS1F_5953FP.ab1 C 1```
 ```AF ITS4_5953FP.ab1 U 589```
-we will reverse complement the contig created (including quality file) using seqtk.
+the script will reverse and complement the contig created (including quality file) using seqtk;
+-all contigs and singlets will be concatenated in two different fasta files (likewise quality files).